Dog Training Workshops 2018

 To be honest I’m going to be really bored because I know all this stuff.
 He’ll expect me to be on my best behaviour and not show him up.
 I suppose I’ll have to do some tricks and stuff, all for a bit of sausage!

 The workshop’s going to start at 10 am and go right through to 1 pm with only one break for tea and biscuits!
 I don’t know about you but I like my lunch on the floor at 12.30 prompt.
 Oh, and in case you wondered whose picture that is on the right, that’s Fliss.
 People say she’s quite pretty.
 Each to their own…

 Ade tells me the humans use The Harrington Arms in Thulston (the village next to Elvaston) for lunch and apparently it serves what he calls Real Ale, although I’ve never seen Pretend Ale.
 The staff always look after us.
 They allow us to bring our humans into the beer garden and the food is good.

-The postcode for your Satnav (whatever one of those is) is DE72 3EY.
+The postcode for the pub on your Satnav (whatever one of those is) is DE72 3EY.
 The pub has been in the Good Beer guide for years.
 I must admit I could smell the chicken and beef wafting through the air and it kick-started my slobber glands!

 You can always bring a picnic if you prefer to stay in the Castle Grounds.